laithsakka/Grafter/README.md

 ### Prerequisite
 (1) Make sure that you have OpenFST library installed in the system. http://www.openfst.org/twiki/bin/view/FST/WebHome

-(2) Update tree-fuser/CMakeLists.txt by adding the path to OpenFST library to target_link_libraries by defualt it will try to link  /usr/local/lib/libfst.13.dylib

 ### Now you are ready

 Start with cloning LLVM and Clang repos: